2024 Our Impact

 Board of Directors

-Glorymary Carillo-Diaz - President
+Glorymary Carillo-Diaz - Treasurer

 Glory was born in Ponce, PR., and has lived on the East Coast of the Island since.
 She graduated in 2001 with a Bachelor's degree in Business Administration with a Major in Management from Interamericana University, and currently works as a Federal Employee in a Medical Center as part of the Finance Department Staff.